-• What to Bring to Class Everyday: A calculator, the packet of statistical tables on Blackboard, and the formula sheet (this can also be found on Blackboard).
+• What to Bring to Class Everyday: A calculator, the copy of the statistical tables from the appendix in the text, and the formula sheet (this can also be found on Canvas).

-Classroom Expectations: As lecture is an active learning environment, please refrain from using your cell phones or laptops - this is distracting to both the instructor and your peers.
+Classroom Expectations: As lecture is an active learning environment.
 Learning statistics includes a great deal of quantitative analysis and hand manipulations of data.
 Studies indicate that this kind of material is retained better if people take notes by hand.